Challenges in Obtaining Valid Causal Effect Estimates with Machine Learning Algorithms: Discussion

 \section{Discussion}

+Both machine learning and doubly robust estimation are becoming increasingly popular, however the relation between them remains poorly understood.
+Here, we have shown how machine learning methods are biased when used with singly robust estimators such as inverse probability weighting or g computation (also known as marginal standardization).
+Performance, however, is greatly improved when used with doubly robust approaches, particularly with sample splitting and flexible regression methods.

-Doubly robust estimation is becoming increasingly popular in epidemiology.
-This popularity stems from the fact that these estimators offer two chances to adjust for confounding or missing data, thereby offering the potential for additional protection against model misspecification.
-Model misspecification can occur for a number of reasons, including incorrect causal ordering of variables, incomplete confounder adjustment set, or incorrect functional form.\cite{Keil2017} This latter type of misspecification is specifically what doubly robust estimators protect against.
+Doubly robust estimators are often said to offer two chances to adjust for confounding or missing data. in fact, they offer additional protection against model misspecification.
+Model misspecification can occur for a number of reasons, including incorrect causal ordering of variables, incomplete confounder adjustment set, or incorrect functional form.
+This latter type of misspecification--incorrect functional form--is specifically what doubly robust estimators protect against.
+Indeed, excluding important confounders or including mediators that should not be adjusted for cannot be fixed with doubly robust methods alone.\cite{Keil2018}

 A misspecified functional form can occur if the analyst fails to correctly account for the manner in which exposure and confounders relate to the outcome.
 For a generalized linear model, this would occur if chosen link function is not compatible with how the data were actually generated,\cite{Weisberg1994} if the analyst fails to account for curvilinear relations between the covariates and the outcome, or fails to include important exposure-confounder or confounder-confounder interactions.
-Unfortunately, in an observational study the true nature of these relations is typically never known.
+Unfortunately, in an observational study the true nature of these relations is typically not known.

-Nonparametric techniques based on data-adaptive machine learning algorithms offer a degree of protection against each of these functional form assumptions.
+Nonparametric techniques based on machine learning algorithms offer a degree of protection against each of these functional form assumptions.
 This feature has motivated a growing body of work in which data-adaptive methods are used to estimate parameters of interest.
-In particular, a number of authors have advocated for use of machine learning methods to estimate propensity scores,\cite{McCaffrey2013,Westreich2010c,Lee2010} or to mitigate against the strict parametric assumptions required by the g computation algorithm.\cite{Snowden2011,Westreich2015}
+In particular, a number of authors have advocated for use of machine learning methods to estimate propensity scores,\cite{McCaffrey2013,Westreich2010c,Lee2010} or to mitigate against the strict parametric assumptions required by the g computation algorithm.\cite{Snowden2011,Westreich2015,Oulhote2019}